JulienBernardo2/EcommerceFinalProject/Misc/ProjectProposal.md

 25. As a seller, I will be able to, edit my products for sale.
 26. As a seller, I will be able to, delete my products for sale.
 27. As a seller, I will be able to, view my history of my sold products.
-28. As a seller, I will be able to, reply to buyers about products

 Have to do but dont count :
 <br/>As a seller, I will be able to, log out.